-The best coffee ice cream recipe from past generations offers a unique way to enjoy your favorite coffee blend.
-When you think about it, the flavors of freshly brewed coffee and rich cream naturally go together.
+This old fashioned coffee ice cream recipe offers a unique way to enjoy your favorite coffee blend.
+When you think about it, the flavors of freshly brewed coffee and rich dairy cream naturally go together.
 They're a perfect match and make a perfect ice cream flavor.

 On their own, coffee and ice cream have been favorites for centuries.
-But, when combined, the two make a frozen treat that's fun and refreshing anytime.
+But, combine the two, and you make a homemade frozen treat that's flavorful and refreshing anytime.
 And, as you'll see in the proven recipes below, it's so easy to make you can enjoy some tonight.

 Practical Housewifery (1874)